The Framework is a sample application that illustrates the fulfillment of the following operations by the FIX Antenna HFT Engine:

 - User Request (MsgType = BE) message is used to perform user logon/logout;

-- New Order - Single (MsgType = D) message is used to check whether user is logged on and send the message back indicating that incoming message was processed.
+- New Order - Single (MsgType = D) message is used to check whether the user is logged on and send the message back indicating that the incoming message was processed.

 The following picture demonstrates the architecture and environment of the sample application:

 The Framework can be used as a benchmark.